reubenharry/website/content/blog/dependenttypes.md

 `Syntactic a` is a convenient synonym for the singleton library's `Type`-kinded `Sing a`.

-With this, we can now give a beautiful dependent type for lexicons:
+With this, we can now give a dependent type for lexicons, which beautifully expresses the intent:

 ```haskell
 type Lexicon = forall (a :: Category).
 Syntactic a -> Text -> Semantic a